heshuting555/PAP-FZS3D/README.md

 bash scripts/eval_PAP.sh
 ```

 Note that the above scripts are used for 2-way 1-shot on S3DIS (S^0).
-You can modified the corresponding hyperparameters to conduct experiments on other settings.
+Please modify the corresponding hyperparameters to conduct experiments on other settings.